 Workplace inspections are regularly scheduled events.
 They can be planned through a Cyclic Events checklist or other local method such as an outlook calendar event.
 To initiate and monitor workplace inspections, Supervisors can use one of the following methods:

-- Computer - ERMS Checklists and Inspections and login with University username and password), select Checklists and Inspections module;
+- Computer - ERMS (login with University username and password), select Checklists and Inspections module;

 - Tablet - pocketAudit for Apple or Android accessible to staff in Supervisory roles only.
 Your local Health and Safety Business Partner can assist with the initial setup to link your tablet to ERMS.
-Once setup users can access checklists and inspections module using their University username and password to log in; or
+Once setup users can access checklists and inspections module using their University username and password;

-- Hardcopy - Workplace Inspection checklist.
-Complete the inspection in hardcopy.
+- Hardcopy - Complete the Workplace Inspection checklist in hardcopy.
 Upload completed document to ERMS Checklists and Inspections, list findings/observations and where required action items (write specific information in the action item as this is the only information visible to the assigned responsible person), assign to responsible person with due date.

 Cyclic Events are processes/tasks that occur at regularly scheduled times, and are required to meet legislative and/or University of Melbourne OHS requirements.

 A Cyclic Events Checklist assists a department, division or entity to manage and track its OHS cyclic events.
 Your OHS Cyclic Events Checklist may be requested when you are subject to health and safety audit.

-The documents in this section are presented in editable, Microsoft Word format.
-If you use any of the documents in this section to create a cyclic events checklist, you must customise the document control in the document's footer.
+The document below is presented in editable, Microsoft Word format.
+If you use this document to create a cyclic events checklist, you must customise the document control in the document's footer.